TypeDB 3.0 is live! Get started for free.

 $y isa user, has username "user_3";

-So far so good, but how can we insert friendships?
-The issue here, that we need to refer to users to instantiate our friendship (recall: each friendship takes two friends).
-But that’s why we have variables!
-On an empty database, we can write:
+So far so good.
+Next question: how do we insert friendships?
+We need to refer to users to instantiate our friendship (recall: each friendship takes two friends).
+That’s where variables come into play.

 insert